cloudposse/docs/content/docs/community/automated-testing.md

 The terratest workflow is defined in the [`cloudposse/actions`](https://github.com/cloudposse/actions/blob/master/.github/workflows/terratest-command.yml) repository.
 The benefit with this is that we have one place to control the testing workflow for all of our hundreds of terraform modules.
 The downside, however, with dispatched workflows is that the _workflows_ always run from the `main` branch.

+## Manually triggering a shared workflow
+Here's a list a workflows you might want to trigger manually should things go wrong on GitHub side or with our configuration.
+- `feature-branch` can be triggered anytime by labeling/unlabeling PR with any label.
+- `release-branch` is the same to creating a GH release manually.
+We have created a complimentary workflow `release-published` for this case: it will fulfill the missing parts once you create a release manually.
+Note that you are skipping tests before release in this case.
+- `scheduled` can be triggered anytime from GitHub UI, it has the *workflow_dispatch* trigger on purpose.

 ## ChatOps Configuration